JBcoding/RikkeGames/README.md

-# rikkegames
+# Rikke Games

-A new Flutter application.
+A new Flutter application, used for math education

 ## Getting Started